 Summer Pre-Trainee Program

-The MARC Summer Pre-Trainee Program is a summer research program that introduces underrepresented students to biomedical-related research through exposure in a laboratory setting with a MARC Faculty Mentor.
+The MARC Summer Pre-Trainee Program is a summer research program that introduces students to biomedical-related research through exposure in a laboratory setting with a MARC Faculty Mentor.
 The Pre-Trainee Summer Program is intended to be a stepping stone to the 2-year Trainee Program because it provides students with valuable laboratory research experience, but the summer Pre-Trainee Program is available to all students who have at least one year at UCR, as well as transfer students from community college.

 No prior research experience is necessary to apply to the MARC Summer Pre-Trainee Program.
+Students from minority or disadvantaged backgrounds are strongly encouraged to apply.

 This research is broad-based and includes faculty in the Biological Sciences; Biochemistry, Biology, Biomedical Sciences, Cell Biology and Neuroscience, as well as in Bioengineering, Physics, Chemistry and Statistics.
 A student who is chosen to participate in the Summer Pre-Trainee Program will not only receive research opportunities and a substantial stipend, but also an opportunity to participate in activities that will enrich their summer experience, such as attending bi-weekly meetings with other Pre-Trainees, and participating in the MARC Summer Symposium.